ibm-cloud-docs/containers/cs_versions_changelog.md

 View information of version changes for major, minor, and patch updates that are available for your {{site.data.keyword.containerlong}} Kubernetes clusters.
 Changes include updates to Kubernetes and {{site.data.keyword.Bluemix_notm}} Provider components.
 {:shortdesc}

 IBM applies patch-level updates to your master automatically, but you must [update your worker nodes](cs_cluster_update.html#worker_node).
 Check monthly for available updates.
-As updates become available, you are notified when you view information about the worker nodes, such as with the `ic cs workers <cluster>` or `ic cs worker-get <cluster> <worker>` commands.
+As updates become available, you are notified when you view information about the worker nodes, such as with the `ibmcloud cs workers <cluster>` or `ibmcloud cs worker-get <cluster> <worker>` commands.

 For a summary of migration actions, see [Kubernetes versions](cs_versions.html).
 {: tip}